Following news that Europe's first submarine restaurant has become covered in marine life, we've rounded up seven examples of underwater architecture.

 Architecture studio ZJA plans to build a glass tank around the 40-metre-long wrecked ship, allowing visitors to view it from all angles.
 They will also be able to learn about Dutch maritime history in the museum's exhibition spaces.

-Hailed as the ocean's equivalent to the International Space Station, it will play host to up to 12 researchers and aquanauts at a time.
+Hailed as the ocean's equivalent to the International Space Station, it will play host to around 20 researchers and aquanauts at a time.
 Scientists will be able to grow their own food in the station which is located 18 metres under the sea near Curaçao, an island in the Caribbean.